bradwestfall/ReptileForms/README.md

 	</div>
 </form>
 ```
-> Note how the `<div class="field-input">...</div>` is created by you here in this custom field.
-You will also have to give your field a name but since the `name` attribute is only allowed on standard input elements, you will need to use `data-name`.
-The last part is to specify a function name with `data-custom-validation`.
-We'll dive more into that in a moment.
+> With the `.field-input` container you create, you will also need to provide a name for your custom field.
+But since the `name` attribute is only allowed on standard input elements by the W3, you will need to use `data-name` instead (only for custom fields).

 ###Resulting DOM
-ReptileForms will still need to build some DOM around your custom field, but since you wrote your own  `<div class="field-input">...</div>`, it's contents will be left as-is.
+ReptileForms will still need to build some DOM around your custom field, but since you wrote your own  `<div class="field-input">...</div>`, its contents will be left as-is.
 ```html
 <form action="/process">
 	<div class="field terms">